 According to La Leche League…

 ‘Mita Saldana, a professional body piercer with the Chicago-based studio, Body Basics, says she's pierced many nipples and has never had a complaint about breastfeeding problems.
 Many of Saldana's clients are also friends.
 This affords her a unique vantage point from which to observe these women from the moment of a piercing, through the healing process, to life with a pierced nipple.
 One of Saldana's clients, a piercer herself, had her nipples pierced and went on to breastfeed.
 "She had no problems," said Saldana.
 Most nipples are pierced horizontally, though some clients prefer a vertical piercing.
 Horizontal piercing seems better suited for breastfeeding, according to Elisabeth Speller, an Australian lactation consultant.’

 It is strongly recommended to abstain from piercing the nipple while in a breastfeeding relationship.
 The average healing time for this type of piercing is 3 - 6 months or longer.
 A safe time would have been at least a year before becoming pregnant.
 Attempting to pierce your nipples during lactation could lead to serious issues such as mastitis and breast abscess.

-Women who are considering having their nipples pierced should research the best hygiene practices to prevent infection.
-An infection could cause internal damage, which would have an effect on any future breastfeeding relationship.
+Women considering having their nipples pierced should research the best hygiene practices to prevent infection.
+An infection could cause internal damage, affecting any future breastfeeding relationship.
 Be sure to find practitioners who have undergone classes in the prevention of cross-contamination and immunization requirements.
 Rejection of the piercing may also occur, which may cause scar tissue and damage to the nipple.
 Allergies towards certain types of metals may also occur.
-Titanium, Gold that is nickel free, Platinum, Niobium or surgical Stainless steel is the safest metal to use for body piercing jewelry.
+Titanium, nickel-free Gold, Platinum, Niobium, or surgical Stainless steel is the safest metal for body piercing jewelry.